 Similar to the head and neck, the extremities are divided into regions according to their anatomical contents.
-In the upper limb, they are named scapular, axillary, deltoid, brachial (anterior, posterior), cubital (anterior, posterior), antebrachial (anterior, posterior), carpal (anterior, posterior), palmar, and dorsal regions.
+Regions in the upper limb are named scapular, axillary, deltoid, brachial (anterior, posterior), cubital (anterior, posterior), antebrachial (anterior, posterior), carpal (anterior, posterior), palmar, and dorsal regions.

-The lower limb has the following regions: femoral triangle, gluteal, femoral (anterior, posterior), genicular (anterior, posterior), popliteal, crural (anterior, posterior), lateral retromalleolar, dorsal, plantar, and calcaneal regions.
+The regions of the lower limb are the following: femoral triangle, gluteal, femoral (anterior, posterior), genicular (anterior, posterior), popliteal, crural (anterior, posterior), lateral retromalleolar, dorsal, plantar, and calcaneal regions.

 Regarding the abdominal regions, we’ll look at them separately because they are a favourite exam question and crucial clinical topic.
 Two approaches are used in medical practice.
 The simpler one takes advantage of a horizontal and vertical axis crossing at right angles directly on the umbilicus.
 This results in the formation of four abdominal quadrants called right upper (RQQ), left upper (LUQ), right lower (RLQ), and left lower (LLQ) quadrants.